ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 step 2 of bucket creation in the Console.

-From the AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice
+From the AWS CLI, use :code:`put-bucket-versioning` from the :code:`s3api` commands on your bucket of choice.
 From any other tool, see that tool's documentation.

 In the present example, the bucket is named ``zenkobucket`` and versioning is enabled.